If you're looking at

 Next steps

-Practical questions from first-time dealers
+Practical questions

 How do I handle customer warranty claims?

-What documentation will I need to import?
+What documentation will I need?

 Ready to source your next shipment?